dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A97: DCE - vLLM Response Progress UI Plan
 # Date Created: C48
 # Author: AI Model & Curator
-# Updated on: C60 (Update UI mockup and technical plan for color-coding and status)
+# Updated on: C61 (Update UI mockup and technical plan for unused token count)

 - **Key/Value for A0:**
 - **Description:** A plan and textual mockup for a UI to display the progress of incoming vLLM responses, including color-coded progress bars, status indicators, and a tokens/second metric.